afunnydev/tinysociety/content/articles/2018-11-23-34-custom-loft-edition-with-dark-wood-accents.md

 ## Kitchen

-The kitchen has space for full-sized appliances that can be arranged to your liking.
+The kitchen has space for full-sized appliances such as a farmhouse sink or double-door fridge.
+The lofted ceilings make the space appear airy and spacious.

 ![](/img/darkcustomloft1.jpeg)

-* <span class="figcaption">We love the gorgeous, hard wood counter tops!</span>
+<span class="figcaption">The rafters work well with the hard wood counter tops!</span>

 ![](/img/darkcustomloft3.jpeg)